My bucket policy grants full access to another AWS account. Why are IAM users from that account still getting Access Denied errors?

 The object doesn't belong to the AWS account that owns the bucket

 By default, an S3 object is owned by the AWS account that uploaded it.
 This is true even when the bucket is owned by another account.
 The bucket's permissions don't automatically apply to an object when the object is owned by a different account.
-This can happen with service logs that are sent to a bucket in another account.
-Examples of service logs include AWS CloudTrail logs or Amazon Virtual Private Cloud (Amazon VPC) flow logs.

-Requester Pays is enabled on the bucket
+You turned on Requester Pays for the bucket

-aws s3 cp exampleobject.jpg s3://DOC-EXAMPLE-BUCKET/exampleobject.jpg --request-payer requester
+$ aws s3 cp exampleobject.jpg s3://DOC-EXAMPLE-BUCKET/exampleobject.jpg --request-payer requester

 Related information